khabatv/metfamilytools/readme.txt

 The final result is written back to "PrecursorMatrix_updated.xlsx".

 PrecursorMatrix_updated.xlsx is ready to be uploaded in the Metfamily as a project file as it is.

+For any questions or issues, please contact [kvahabi@ipb-halle.de/sneumann@ipb-halle.de].